-Regardless which option you choose, you want to keep track of options using a supplier spreadsheet.
+Regardless of which option you choose, you want to keep track of options using a supplier spreadsheet.

 2. Always, Always, Always Sample Before You Order!

-Get 1 sample from your supplier if possible after you’ve already discussed any logo designs that you want implemented on the design.
+Get 1 sample from your supplier if possible after you’ve already discussed any logo designs that you want to be implemented on the design.

 If you can implement your design before ordering your sample for a bit more money, skip to #3 and then come back to #2,

 Most of the time, however, the manufacturer will only do customizations of the product if you order in bulk.
 If possible, choose the manufacturer who will let you customize and then order but if you don’t have a choice, then order the sample of the generic version.

 Either way, you want to be 100% sure that you can actually customize the product.
 So, ask your supplier if you can make changes to the product (color, size, remove or add some element and don’t forget packaging) or change the label to make it your own “private label”.
 If you can’t, then the supplier is a hard no – go back to step #1 and repeat.